bbullard916/elastic-stack-ansible/README.md

 To test this collection you can use [Vagrant](https://www.vagrantup.com/) and [Virtualbox](https://www.virtualbox.org/) to bring up a example infrastructure.
 Once you have downloaded this repo use Vagrant to start the virtual machines:

+You must generate a public private key to insert into the Vagrant file and make sure the private key is added to authorized_keys.

 ```
 vagrant up
 ```